WILLEM H. BUITER

 For speaking engagements contact Chartwell

 Willem Buiter is an independent economic advisor, speaker, commentator and expert witness.
-He is currently an Adjunct Senior Fellow at the Council on Foreign Relations.
 He was Global Chief Economist at Citigroup from 2010 to 2018 and a Special Economic Advisor at Citigroup from 2018 to 2019.
 Previously, he was Chief Economist and Special Counselor to the President of the European Bank for Reconstruction and Development and an original member of the Monetary Policy Committee of the Bank of England.
 He was the Juan T. Trippe Professor of International Economics at Yale University and has also held academic appointments at the London School of Economics, Cambridge University, the University of Bristol and Princeton University.
 He is the author or coauthor of 78 refereed articles in professional journals and eight books.

 Commentary: